Britton Chance Jr.: 1974 and 1977 America's Cup

 On April 22, 1971, Chance presented a paper, "Yacht Design: The State of the Art", to the American Philosophical Society.
 He spoke of the America's Cup and the "progress concerning ...the boundary layer, separation, and wave resistant theories in order to be able to predict analytically and to minimize, resistance without heel and sideforce".
 He noted, "This problem is most complex, however, and remains one of the most challenging problems in hydrodynamics and applied mathematics."

 By 1974, he designed the swift ocean racers Equation and Ondine.
 That provided experience for Mariner, a new contender for the 1974 America's Cup with Ted Turner at the helm.
 Turner was an able captain, having been named US Yachtsman of the year two times.
 Chance "gave Mariner a radical shape behind the keel, a configuration of abrupt, startling angles."
 To perfect his design, he tested five-foot models in the tanks at Stevens Institute of Technology in Hoboken, New Jersey, for $1,200 a day, until he "had achieved a phenomenal hull".
 The Mariner's syndicate gave the ship to the United States Merchant Marine Academy, avoiding earlier financial problems by making contributions tax-deductible.

 However, after the preliminary trials, Time magazine called Mariner an "iffy proposition" against Olin Stephens' Courageous and Intrepid, the latter essentially restored her to her 1967 lines by Stephens.
 Chance reluctantly agreed, pulling Mariner from the water to rebuild her hull.
 One reporter noted that Mariner syndicate members grumbled, while Chance sulked over this setback.
 The reporter wrote, "Naval architecture is not an exact science, alas.
 A whiz on the drawing board or in the testing tank may turn out to be a dog afloat."

 Chance said he designed the fire-engine red Mariner because "I want a clear shot at Olin—the crunch, the confrontation."
 Chance's rivalry with Stephens was further agitated when the latter's older yacht Valiant was acquired by the Mariner syndicate.
 Chance again altered a Stephens design; this time as a trial horse.
 However, the Valiant returned to Newport for the trials as "a semi-serious contender" because of Chance's alterations.

-Because of last-minute alterations, the Mariner went into the final trials with virtually no testing.
+Because of last-minute alterations, Mariner went into the final trials with virtually no testing.
 She unsuccessfully competed for a spot in America's Cup.
 Stephen's Courageous won both the trial and the 1974 America's Cup.

 For the American's Cup trials in 1977, Chance would again redesign the Intrepid.
 However, Ted Turner returned, winning both the trials and the 1977 America's Cup as the captain of the Courageous.